 So here are a few tactics that, coming from France, I used to land several great internships at Silicon Valley startups.
 When I’m saying startups, I’m talking about young tech companies with less than 30 employees, focused on thriving in a fast-paced and competitive environment (What’s a startup?
-Read this, and then this).
+Read this).
 I’ve had amazing experiences at such companies, and it’s something I recommend to everyone interested in leading innovative projects.

 Working at a startup is very different from working in any other kind of company, and the differences extend to the recruitment process.
 Many startups don’t even have a formal application process – it would just slow them down.
 So here’s what you can do to find an internship opportunity that could transform your life.

 1. Put yourself in the shoes of a Silicon Valley startup CEO

 Running a startup is surely the busiest and most stressful time of their life.
 They have to build a product, find customers, manage a team, raise money, and try not losing their mind in the process.
 They’re tired as hell, and they don’t have time to read loooong emails from people they don’t know, explaining why their company would be a fantastic opportunity for their 6-month internship.
 Also, they receive those emails several times a week.

 Understand that their time is their most precious resource, and take that into account when you interact with them.